PHOENIX-MEDIA/External-NFS-Server-Provisioner/README.md

 In Kubernetes everything is about automation, fail-safe implementations and reliability.
 At a minimum every service should get restarted when the service/pod/node becomes unavailable, so the service continues after a short downtime.
 The same is expected for storage implementations.
-Downtimes can be acceptable if the availability stays within the agreed SLO (service level objective) and problems get automatically and quickly resolved.
+Downtimes can be acceptable if the availability stays within the agreed [SLO](https://sre.google/sre-book/service-level-objectives/) (service level objective) and issues get automatically and quickly resolved.

 Therefore, the project's goal is a fail-tolerant setup of a very robust NFS service with a maximum downtime of approx. 2 minutes on maintenance or error.
 Furthermore, it aims for maximum reliability during regular service and data protection.

 > Note on stability: The project is a proof of concept and in beta state.
-It still requires intensive testing of the
+It still requires more testing of the
 > fail-over process.
 However, once the NFS server has been deployed successfully it should work stable.
-> Please also have a look at the *Open Issues* section below.

 ## Prerequisites

-This provisioner requires a redundant cloud storage solution which has been already deployed to the K8S cluster.
-A storage class should exist to create a RWO PVC/PV, which can be attached to any node the provisioner (see below) gets deployed.
+This provisioner requires a redundant cloud storage solution (see [examples](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes)) which has been already deployed to the K8S cluster.
+Ideally a StorageClass exists to create a RWO PVC/PV, which can be attached to any node the provisioner (see below) gets deployed.

 ## High Level Architecture